demisun12/dashboard/README.md

 ### Step 6: Section feedback
 Before you move on, we would love it if you could submit your feedback on the Intermediate HTML and CSS course.

+## Credits

+Font used: Open Sans
+Icons from Material Design Icons
+Avatars by Rachmat Budiaji on Vecteezy